 COVID-19 Detection Methods

-At the moment, the standard method for detection of COVID-19 is a qRT-PCR.
-Obviously, there are several reasons why qRT-PCR cannot be used as a POCT (point of care test).
-First of all, it takes several hours to do a qPCR, second you need highly trained personnel and third special equipment is essential.
+At the moment, the standard COVID 19 test is a qRT-PCR (quantitative real time polymerase chain reaction).
+Obviously, there are several reasons why qRT-PCR test cannot be used as a POCT (point of care test).
+First of all, it takes several hours to do a qPCR test, second you need highly trained personnel and third special equipment is essential.
 In the current situation, with the entire world dealing with the COVID-19 outbreak, it is of great interest to develop rapid tests for POC testing of the new corona virus to help people in sparsely populated areas where laboratories are difficult to reach.

 Since the outbreak of COVID-19 at the end of 2019 several tests for SARS-CoV-2 detection have been developed and approved.
 But most of them show several disadvantages: